If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How Do You Clean Sticky Wood Cabinets?

-Clean sticky wood cabinets by making a solution of 2 cups of water, 1 cup of vinegar, and 2 tablespoons of Dawn Dish Soap.
-Mix the solution and put it into a spray bottle.
-Spray down the sticky area of your cabinet, scrub it with a toothbrush, and then wipe away the grime with a sponge or microfiber cloth.
+Mix 2 cups of water, 1 cup of vinegar, and 1 tablespoon of Dawn Dish Soap in a spray bottle.
+Spray the sticky area, scrub gently with a soft toothbrush, and wipe away the grime.
+Rinse with a damp cloth to remove residue.

 Is Murphy Oil Soap Good for Kitchen Cabinets?